konrad/annotation_helper_web_app/README.md

 To make use of the web app we need the IGB to call the URL above with the specific feature IDs.
 To do so start the IGB, click the "Tool" button in the menu and select "Configure Web Links".
-Add the bottom of the new menu click "Create New".
+At the bottom of the new menu click "Create New".
 Select the new entry and fill the following values into the fields: